riccardodmts/my_RL_lib/examples/acrobot/readme.md

 - Critic net: FFNN with 2 hidden layers with 64 units.
 - Clip gardient norm: 0.5

+MyAcroBot class is just a env wrapper for the Acrobot env: the last two observation features are normalized (min-max normalization).

 Policy evaluated by running 16 episodes (agent evaluated at each training steps).
 Best result, mean_cumulative_reward (episodic): $-75.8125\pm4.3387$